 5.1.
 Big Data in Genomics

 According to tracking data from the NHGRI (National Human Genome Research Institute), the cost of determining a million bases of DNA sequence at a certain quality level as well as the cost of sequencing a human-sized genome has come down substantially over the past quarter-century.

 The estimated cost of producing a 'finished' human genome was around $150 million in 2003.
 By 2006, this had dropped to between $20-25 million due to refinements to fundamental methodologies.
 Next-generation sequencing technologies have since further reduced costs to around $1,000.

-However, there are several variables – like genome size, the process involved (shotgun, whole-genome, whole-exome sequence), data quality, sequence finishing, etc. – that determine the final cost of sequencing a genome, in addition to indirect costs pertaining to equipment, labour, consumables, etc.
+However, there are several variables – like genome size, the process involved (shotgun, whole-genome, whole-exome sequence), data quality, sequence finishing, etc. – that determine the final cost of sequencing a genome.
+Additionally there are indirect costs pertaining to equipment, labour, consumables, etc.

-Despite the widely circulated $1,000 benchmark, the cost of genome sequencing in routine healthcare is still disproportionately excessive.
+Despite the widely circulated $1,000 benchmark, the cost of genome sequencing in routine healthcare is still disproportionately expensive.
 One microcosting study calculated the genome sequencing cost per cancer case at £6,841, and per rare disease case at £7,050.
-In routine clinical care, the study found, consumables accounted for as much as 72% of the total cost of sequencing.
+The study found that in routine clinical care, the study found, consumables accounted for as much as 72% of the total cost of sequencing.

 SOURCE: PLOS Biology

 Today, emerging techniques promise to assemble entire genomes on a standard laptop at a rate that is a hundred times faster than current state-of-the-art approaches.